Kabelash/POQ_SQ_TASK/README.md

-I have used MVVM architecture & following frameworks to complete the task:
+I have used Kotin with MVVM architecture & following frameworks to complete the task:

 Retrofit 2,
 Dagger 2,